ProAssurance (NYSE:PRA) Issues Quarterly Earnings Results, Beats Estimates By $0.15 EPS

-ProAssurance (NYSE:PRA – Get Free Report) posted its quarterly earnings data on Thursday.
-The insurance provider reported $0.23 earnings per share for the quarter, topping analysts’ consensus estimates of $0.08 by $0.15, Briefing.com reports.
+ProAssurance (NYSE:PRA – Get Free Report) issued its quarterly earnings data on Thursday.
+The insurance provider reported $0.23 EPS for the quarter, topping analysts’ consensus estimates of $0.08 by $0.15, Briefing.com reports.
+The firm had revenue of $290.30 million for the quarter, compared to analyst estimates of $235.61 million.
 ProAssurance had a negative net margin of 2.42% and a positive return on equity of 0.59%.
-The company had revenue of $290.30 million for the quarter, compared to analyst estimates of $235.61 million.
-During the same period in the prior year, the company posted $0.16 EPS.
-The firm’s revenue for the quarter was down .5% on a year-over-year basis.
+The company’s revenue was down .5% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.16 EPS.

-A number of analysts have weighed in on PRA shares.
-JMP Securities reduced their target price on ProAssurance from $22.00 to $20.00 and set a “market outperform” rating on the stock in a research note on Wednesday, July 17th.
-Truist Financial lifted their price objective on shares of ProAssurance from $14.00 to $16.00 and gave the company a “hold” rating in a report on Wednesday, May 8th.
-Two investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $17.00.
+A number of brokerages recently weighed in on PRA.
+JMP Securities lowered their price target on shares of ProAssurance from $22.00 to $20.00 and set a “market outperform” rating for the company in a report on Wednesday, July 17th.
+Truist Financial lifted their target price on ProAssurance from $14.00 to $16.00 and gave the company a “hold” rating in a research note on Wednesday, May 8th.
+Two equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat.com, ProAssurance currently has an average rating of “Moderate Buy” and an average price target of $17.00.

 About ProAssurance